Background

 And this is one aspect of myriad, myriad manifestations of aggression.

 And so it's a sequence.
 He loses control.
 He loses supply.
 He expects his, unconsciously, he expects his spouse or intimate partner to solve it.
-She fails, she fails, she's bad.
-She's bad, she should be punished.
+She fails, she's bad.
+She should be punished.
+Aggression.

 Smartphone apps don't initiate.
 They don't attack you.
-They have pushed technology, but up to a limit.
+They have push technology, but up to a limit.
 You can change the settings.
 You can control them.

 So you should be the same as a victim.
 You should be there for the narcissist, but not too much.
 You should respond, but with imbalance.
 You should take care of needs, but without initiating.
 You should not nag, definitely.
 Stay away.
 Keep out of sight.